MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/what-are-calling-plans-in-office-365/set-the-caller-id-for-a-user.md

 - **Block their outbound caller ID** You can block the outgoing Caller ID from being sent on a user's outgoing PSTN calls.
 Doing this will block their phone number from being displayed on the phone of a person being called.

-- **Bloquear seu ID de chamadas de entrada** Você pode bloquear um usuário receba a ID do chamador em qualquer chamadas PSTN de entrada.
+- **Bloquear a identificação de chamadas de entrada** Você pode impedir que um usuário receba a identificação de chamadas em chamadas PSTN de entrada.

 > [!IMPORTANT]
 > [!IMPORTANTE] As chamadas de emergência sempre enviarão o número de telefone dos usuários (ID de chamadas).